Disconnection: the source of all ill-health

 I slowly started listening to my body, which talks through sensations and feelings.
 By listening to my aches, pains, acidity, and watching them carefully, I noticed what makes them better or worse.
 I did the same with my thoughts: observing them, writing a journal, and even did a course on reflective thinking.
 Just like you don’t have to like every trait of a good friend, I have learnt to own the thoughts that I don’t like, knowing that they too are a part of me and in some way are teaching me something about myself that no one else can.
 I have become more comfortable with my physicality and mental processes.

-Loneliness is something that I have experienced for a very large part of my 43 year existence.
+Loneliness has been my constant companion for 43 years.
 From growing up in large empty houses, to living alone for the last 20 years, it is my most lived experience.
-So while I know what it means to feel lonely, it is only now that I unpacked the word and found that it mainly comes from a disconnection with one’s immediate environment.
+While I know what it means to feel lonely, it is only now that I unpacked the word and found that it often comes from disconnection with one’s immediate environment.

-Immediate environment can be loosely defined as the spaces where we spend most of our 24 hours: the work place, home, and neighbourhood were my immediate environment.
+Immediate environment can be loosely defined as the spaces where we spend most of our 24 hours: the workplace, home, people and neighbourhood.

 An erstwhile travelling life has meant that I never experienced a sense of belonging to a tribe or community, something that I have learnt the hard way, also bred disconnection.
-The virtual world fools us by making us imagine that community can be found there, but a real sense of belonging can only come in physical space.
+The virtual world fools us by making us imagine that community can be found there, but a real sense of belonging can only come in physical space and physical presence.

-So I have learnt to engage myself with my neighbourhood.
-I spend more time now in community activities, like playing a game of badminton with neighbours, rather than being online, and also am a member of a citizen group at the district level.
+I have learnt to engage myself with my neighbourhood, spend more time in community activities, like playing a game of badminton.
+Reduced online time.
+Became a more active citizen associating with RWAs and a member of a citizen group at the district level.

 It wasn’t until I started healing my body through naturopathy that the word nature even became important to me.
 Till then, nature only came up when it was unpleasant: too hot, too cold, too much rain.
 Now I realise that my most serious disconnection was with nature.
-Having succumbed to modern living I had stopped noticing the sun, wind, sky or season changes or what the weather was like outside.
-I was mostly holed up indoors under artificial air conditioning, too numb to realise what my natural surroundings were or what my natural instincts were.
+Having succumbed to modern living I had stopped noticing the sun, wind, sky or season changes and weather outside.
+I was mostly holed up indoors under artificial air conditioning, too numb to sense my natural surroundings and natural instincts.